 God's faithfulness comes with great rewards.
 "I Won't Leave Without My Blessing" speaks to how the pastor should prepare for and react to receiving the blessing.

 There is a mischaracterization in ministry that pastors get paid huge salaries.
-The vast majority of pastors with multi-million dollar incomes earn a large percentage of their money via speaking engagements, image rights, and book deals.
+There are some pastors with multi-million dollar incomes who earn a large percentage of their money via speaking engagements, image rights, and book deals.

 However, the average pastor receives a stipend over a salary.
 This method of payment is more common in small churches.
 Therefore, a pastor understands that blessings are not always monetary but come in other meaningful ways.